SMU-DIGA/matverse_papers/README.md

 **Abstract:**
 High-throughput screening of hypothetical metal-organic framework (MOF) databases can uncover new materials, but their stability in real-world applications is often unknown.
 We leverage community knowledge and machine learning (ML) models to identify MOFs that are thermally stable and stable upon activation.
 We separate these MOFs into their building blocks and recombine them to make a new hypothetical MOF database of over 50,000 structures with orders of magnitude more (1) connectivity nets and (2) inorganic building blocks than were present in prior databases.
 This database shows a 10-fold enrichment of ultrastable MOF structures that are stable upon activation and more than 1 standard deviation more thermally stable than the average experimentally characterized MOF.
 For nearly 10,000 ultrastable MOFs, we compute elastic moduli to confirm that these materials have good mechanical stability, and we report methane deliverable capacities.
 We identify privileged metal nodes in ultrastable MOFs that optimize gas storage and mechanical stability simultaneously.

-**Tags:** machine learning, materials discovery, stability, computational materials design, elastic modulus, metal-organic framework, methane deliverable, MOF, shear modulus
+**Tags:** computational materials design, elastic modulus, machine learning, materials discovery, metal-organic framework, methane deliverable, MOF, shear modulus, stability

 ---